How to Use KillChain Labs

 Setting Up Your Lab

-KillChain Labs challenges require a local security environment — you work on your own machine and submit the flag you find.
+KillChain Labs challenges require a local secure environment — you work on your own machine and submit the flag you find.
 You have two options: Docker (fastest, works everywhere) or a dedicated Kali Linux VM.

 Works on Windows, macOS, and Linux.
 Install Docker Desktop from docker.com, then run: